How to Find Savannah’s Journal in The Outer Worlds 2 (And Why You Shouldn’t Skip It)

 If you’re planning your character around quest outcomes and dialogue checks, consider these resources:

-Final Thoughts: Don’t Sleep on Small Side Quests
+Final Thoughts: Don’t Sleep on Small Tasks

 More Outer Worlds 2 Quest & Choice Guides: